 The TNSP obtains an SPC Token from the STI-PA that authorizes the TNSP to issue delegate certificates.
 The STI-PA will issue the SPC Token only if the SPC identified in the token is assigned to the requesting TNSP.

-The TNSP Subordinate CA uses the SPC Token from step-1 to obtain a CA certificate (BasicConstraints CA boolean is true) from the STI-CA. The certification path of this newly issued CA certificate terminates at an STI-CA trusted root certificate.
+The STI-SCA uses the SPC Token from step-1 to obtain a CA certificate (i.e., an STI certificate but with BasicConstraints CA boolean is true) from an STI-CA. The certification path of this newly issued CA certificate terminates at an STI-CA trusted root certificate.

-Once it has obtained a CA certificate from an STI-CA, the Subordinate CA can issue delegate certificates to VoIP Entities.
-Since the issued delegate certificate is a child of the TNSP CA certificate, its certification path terminates at the STI-CA’s trusted root certificate.
+Once it has obtained a CA certificate from an STI-CA, the STI-SCA can issue delegate certificates to VoIP Entities.
+Since the issued delegate certificate is a child of the TNSP CA certificate, its certification path terminates at an STI-CA’s trusted root certificate.
 The issued delegate certificate gives the VoIP Entity the authority to sign STI PASSporTs containing an "orig" claim TN that is within the scope of the delegate certificate’s TNAuthList.

 Figure 4.1 – Delegate Certificate Management Flow

-Figure 4.1 shows the case where the TNSP Subordinate CA issues a delegate end-entity certificate to the VoIP entity.
-The TNSP Subordinate CA can also issue a delegate CA certificate to a Subordinate CA hosted by a non-SHAKEN VoIP Entity such as a reseller.
+Figure 4.1 shows the case where the STI-SCA issues a delegate end-entity certificate to the VoIP entity.
+The STI-SCA can also issue a delegate CA certificate to a V-SCA hosted by a non-SHAKEN VoIP Entity such as a reseller.
 The reseller can then use the delegate CA certificate as the parent to additional child delegate certificates issued to the reseller’s customers.
 The scope of these child certificates must be encompassed by the scope of the parent delegate CA certificate.

 Delegate Certificates and Full Attestation